Exam Format, Scoring, Beta Questions, and Blueprint

 Test Your Knowledge

-How does BCSP describe CHST passing scores in the official facts for this chapter?
+How does BCSP describe CHST passing scores?

 A